 The answer is: I don’t know.
 And nor do you.
 And neither does anyone else.

-China Miéville recently-ish gave an interview in which he argued against the idea of reading a short story as a “puzzle” to be solved, and I have to say I concur… Read it and enjoy it – or not – as you like.
+Back around the time I was writing this, China Miéville gave an interview in which he argued against the idea of reading a short story as a “puzzle” to be solved, and I have to say I concur… Read it and enjoy it – or not – as you like.